systopia/de.systopia.civioffice/docs/integrating-with-mail-batch.md

 CiviOffice and the additional extensions will work without further configuration (when installed in sufficient versions).

-To use the feature with regard to contacts or contributions, search for contacts or contributions and select the search action 'Send Emails (via MailBatch)'.
+To use the feature with regard to contacts, contributions, or memberships, search for contacts (or contributions, or memberships) and select the search action 'Send Emails (via MailBatch)'.
 In the options interface, under 'Attachments', select 'CiviOffice Document' and choose the template you want to use for your attachments.
 Any valid tokens will be replaced in the usual way.